-As we’ve written about before - and continually hear discussed and shared across the research industry - the state of the consumer is changing.
-Consumers have evolved quite a bit in recent years, and that evolution has been further accelerated in 2020.
-From how and where they shop, to how they want to connect with their preferred brands and companies, consumers demand to be engaged on their terms.
+It should come as no surprise that consumer behavior has evolved quite a bit in recent years, but that evolution was fast-tracked in 2020.
+From where they shop to how they want to connect with their favorite brands- consumers demand engagement on their terms.

-Effective engagement can mean speed and efficiency, but more often than not it also demands creativity by the insights team.
-A modern, effective, and creative way to get impactful feedback from consumers is with a heatmap experiment.
+Effective engagement can mean speed and efficiency, but more often than not, it also demands creativity.

 A heatmap is a visual storytelling exercise.
 It organizes data about an image using color-coded zones representing the frequency of activities, interactions, or sentiments.

-Using heatmaps, you can test which ad or message garners the most positive or frequent interaction, or which drives more viewers to engage with a Call to Action.
-Consumers will indicate to researchers where the messaging is catching their attention, if that attention is positive or negative, and why they feel that way.
+Using heatmaps, you can test which ad or message garners the most positive or frequent interaction, and which drives more viewers to engage with the Call-to-Action.
+Consumers indicate to researchers where the messaging is catching their attention, if that attention is positive or negative, and why they feel that way.

-Even though most of us are primarily shopping online now, the in-store experience should not be left to wayside.
+Shelf Placement Even though most of us are primarily shopping online, the in-store experience cannot be overlooked.
 Pandemics aside, consumers will continue walking into stores for the foreseeable future.
 By testing how a consumer responds to different shopping environments, you can understand how to maximize value both for the customer and your brand during in-store shopping experiences.

 These are just five primary examples of how heatmaps can enhance your consumer research to provide visual, data-driven insights.
 They are a quick, fun way for consumers to provide insights in a survey setting, and make a great addition to any research report.